5 Top Tips for Staying Motivated at the End of Term

 For example, you might arrange to see friends or go to a festive activity one evening.
 Try to keep to working as per your normal routine, otherwise you will find it even harder to fit everything in.

 2. Try to do any assignments before you go home for the holidays

 You might just want to unwind at the end of term, but it is well worth doing any work that has been set before you head home/ officially break up for the holidays.
 There is nothing worse than having work on your mind over the holidays when you just want to be relaxing and enjoying time with family and friends.

 If you can think ahead a few weeks, this should help to motivate you to get all your work and assignments done before the start of the holidays.
 You will definitely be grateful to your past self for lightening your workload over the holidays once they are upon us!

 3. Make a plan

-If you find yourself distracted and struggling to stay focussed on any work at the end of term, try to make some kind of plan.
+If you find yourself distracted and struggling to stay focused on any work at the end of term, try to make some kind of plan.
 This might take the form of a timetable for yourself, or a simple list of goals of work to get done for each day.
 Don’t forget to factor in fun activities and relaxing time for yourself, otherwise you won’t be inclined to stick to it.

 A good plan should be achievable but also encompasses all of the tasks that need doing.
 If you are goal orientated, give yourself small tasks to tick off.
 This can help you by breaking up your workload into smaller chunks.